Book Summary: Dune by Frank Herbert

 Chapter 6: Paul is confronted by the Emperor of the galaxy, who offers him a deal to share power over the spice trade.
 Paul refuses and instead demands that the Emperor give him control over Arrakis.
 The Emperor agrees, and Paul becomes the ruler of Arrakis and the most powerful man in the galaxy.

-See also Book Summary: Lord of the Flies by William Golding
+See also Book Summary: A Sky Full of Birds by Matt Merritt

 Conclusion